U2 (Berlin U-Bahn): The central line

 After the so-called "stem line" had been extended to Wilhelmplatz (now Richard-Wagner-Platz) in Charlottenburg, the elevated railway company planned to connect the Berlin city centre to the new U-Bahn.
 The city of Berlin, however, prohibited this because, given the success of the first line, it had made its own plans for the construction of a metro.
 But the highest decision-maker, the Berlin Police chief, intervened and approved the plans.

 The elevated railway company planned to run the new line in a straight line under Leipziger Straße from Potsdamer Platz to Spittelmarkt.
 The "Große Berliner Straßenbahn" (Greater Berlin tramway company), which operated a line along this street, prevented the realisation of these plans by threatening claims for damages, with the support of city of Berlin.

 The negotiating partners finally agreed to a long-term route through Spittelmarkt, Alexanderplatz and Schönhauser Allee to Nordring station.
-The plans initially included the stations of Kaiserhof (now Mohrenstraße), Friedrichstraße (now Stadtmitte), Hausvogteiplatz and Spittelmarkt.
+The plans initially included the stations of Kaiserhof (now Anton-Wilhelm-Amo-Straße), Friedrichstraße (now Stadtmitte), Hausvogteiplatz and Spittelmarkt.
 The line was later to continue via the following stations: Inselbrücke (now Märkisches Museum), Klosterstraße, Alexanderplatz, Schönhauser Tor (now Rosa-Luxemburg-Platz), Senefelderplatz, Danziger Straße (now Eberswalder Straße, an elevated station) and Nordring (now Schönhauser Allee, an elevated station).